mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ---------------------

 In the following sections, you will see charts that represent statistical distribution of cold start time as measured during my experiments.
-I repeated experiments multiple times, and then groupped the metric values, e.g. by cloud provider or by language.
+I repeated experiments multiple times, and then grouped the metric values, e.g. by cloud provider or by language.

 Each group will be represented by a "candle" on the chart.
 This is how you should read each candle: